bigmms/bigmms.github.io/_pages/about.md

 What's New
 ======
+* Jun.
+2021: Our [paper](https://ieeexplore.ieee.org/document/9456042) on HDR image fusion was accepted to IEEE TMM.
+Congratulations to team!
 * Mar.
 2021: Congratulations!
 Lily Yin received [Outstanding Ph.D.
 Dissertation Award](/files/iicm_2021.pdf).
 The award is offered by the Institute of Information & Computing Machinery to recognize the outstanding Ph.D. dissertations that have contributed to the advancement of computer science.
 * Feb.
 2021: Our [paper](https://ieeexplore.ieee.org/document/9357944) on image restoration was accepted to IEEE TITS.
 Congratulations to team!
 * Jan.
 2021: Our [paper](https://ieeexplore.ieee.org/document/9325516) on image filtering was accepted to IEEE GRSL.
 Congratulations to team!